 The CIPD today

-Today the CIPD is the voice of a worldwide community of around 150,000 members committed to championing better work and working lives.
+Today the CIPD is the voice of a worldwide community of more than 150,000 members committed to championing better work and working lives.

 Through our expertise and research, we provide a valuable point of view on the rapidly changing world of work.
 And for our members we’re the career partner of choice, setting professional standards and providing the expertise to drive the HR and L&D professions forward.